modular-magician/terraform-provider-google-beta/website/docs/r/compute_region_resize_request.html.markdown

   (Required)
   The number of instances to be created by this resize request.
 The group's target size will be increased by this number.

-* `zone` -
+* `region` -
   (Required)
-  Name of the compute zone scoping this request.
+  Name of the compute region scoping this request.
 Name should conform to RFC1035.

 * `instance_group_manager` -
   (Required)
-  The name of the managed instance group.
+  The name of the regional managed instance group.
 The name should conform to RFC1035 or be a resource ID.
   Authorization requires the following IAM permission on the specified resource instanceGroupManager:
   *compute.instanceGroupManagers.update